Homeless shelter renovation delays

 FAYETTEVILLE, Ark.
-(KNWA) — Renovation plans for the Salvation Army’s Fayetteville Emergency Shelter will have to wait several more months.
+(KFTA) — Renovation plans for the Salvation Army’s Fayetteville Emergency Shelter will have to wait several more months.

 The project to give the shelter a facelift has been in the works for over two years.
 The plans include expanding sheltering capacity from 26 beds to 54.The project also includes private styled apartments, a larger cafeteria and a computer lab for people to use.